PLANNING & ZONING

 |Chris Deverman||Amy Wilson|

 This board is made up of seven (7) citizens appointed by the Mayor and approved by the City Council to review requests for variances to the city zoning codes.
-Their decision is considered final, but an applicant can appeal their request to the City Council if they wish.
+The board’s decision is forwarded to the City Council for consideration but final determinations on all variance requests are made by the City Council.
 The Zoning Board of Appeals meets the second Wednesday of every month, as needed, at 5:00 PM in the Council Chambers of City Hall at 111 South Capitol Street.
-Request for variance applications to reviewed by the ZBA must be submitted no later than twenty-one (21) days prior to the scheduled meeting date in order to make that month's agenda.
-Each application must be accompanied by a check, cash, or money order in the amount of $85.00.
+Request for variance applications to be reviewed by the ZBA must be submitted no later than twenty-one (21) days prior to the scheduled meeting date in order to make that month's agenda.
+Each completed application must be accompanied by site plans and check, cash, or money order in the amount of $85.00.
 Applications are to be turned in at City Hall at the Inspections Department counter.

 Zoning Board of Appeals Members